ialonsom/HateSpeechDetection/README.md

 # Data

-The folfer Data contains the datased stored as a CSV, where each instance contains 5 columns:
+The folder `Data` contains the datased stored as a CSV, where each instance contains 5 columns:

 `count` = number of CrowdFlower users who coded each tweet (min is 3, sometimes more users coded a tweet when judgments were determined to be unreliable by CF).